jzonthemtn/big-data-cloudformation/README.md

 This template creates a VPC along with the supporting subnets and routing tables.
 This template creates three public subnets - each one in a different availability zone of the `US-EAST-1` region. **The other templates build upon the resources defined in `initial.template` to configure their respective applications.** The goal of this approach is to let you provision only the applications that you need.

-### `zookeeper.template`

-This template creates and configures three ZooKeeper instances - one in each subnet.
-Once the configuration is complete ZooKeeper will be started on each instance.

 ### `kafka.template`

 This template creates and configures an autoscaling group of Kafka instances across three subnets.
 This template requires both the `initial.template` and the `zookeeper.template` to have been successfully created because this template configures Kafka based on the ZooKeeper settings defined in `zookeeper.template`.